richafnu/Viva/Viva/glint/setup/import-historical-response-data.md

 - Data are imported to a Recurring or Ad Hoc survey.

 > [!IMPORTANT]
-> External imports are not available for Always-on or Lifecycle surveys.
+> External imports aren't available for Always-on or Lifecycle surveys.

 ### Survey items